Wish I had known before layoff, retirement, or leaving: Part 1 - Surprises and Hazards.

 Quota will not be seasonalized but applied linearly, so if you leave in

-termination contract but as I had already signed I had to live with it.
+adjusted in the termination contract but as I had already signed I had to live

 I wish I had known this before I signed the contract so that I could

 have added a quota seasonalization to the terms.
 Of course if you leave in a hot